First of all, a reminder of our values

 … Kibsgaard said in a statement announcing first-quarter earnings last Thursday.
 (Source).

-The way that we decided to build NatResPro is with integrity.
-We want to build a personal relationship with every single candidate who is ‘on our books’.
-We have made a commitment to respond to every email, comment or outreach in a respectful and caring manner.
+The direction in which we decided to build NatResPro is with integrity.
+We want to develop a positive reputation with every single candidate, employer and peer.
+We're committed to always communicating in a respectful and caring manner.

 We decided to avoid all of the underhanded tactics which have given recruiters a bad name